Why Depth Matters in Parallelizable Sequence Models: A Lie Algebraic View: Proofs

 \begin{proof} Algebraically, it is straightforward.
 Any image of abelian Lie algebra under Lie algebra homomorphism is abelian.
 There is no representation of abelian Lie algebra that depends on path order.

 Constructively, general SSM $\mbf{S}$ and abelian SSM $\hbf{S}$ are linear ODEs.
-It suffices to find the existence of nonsingular linear state transformation map $\mbf{T}$ that satisfies $\mbf{T}\hat{h}(t) = h(t)$ for any time $t$ and admissible inputs (\cref{par:sim_min_main} and \cref{app:sim_detail}).
+It suffices to find the existence of nonsingular linear state transformation map $\mbf{T}$ that satisfies $\mbf{T}\hat{h}(t) = h(t)$ for any time $t$ and admissible inputs (Sec.~\ref{par:sim_min_main} and App.~\ref{app:sim_detail}).

 Let us denote $(\Phi, \hat{\Phi})$ be the state-transition matrix of $(\mbf{S}, \hbf{S})$.
 It is clear that $\mbf{T}\hat{h}(t) = h(t)$ implies $\mbf{T}\hat{\Phi}(t,0) = \Phi(t,0)\mbf{T}$.
 Consider an admissible input path $x: [0,T] \to \mcal{X}$, and its measure-preserving permutation path $x'(t)= x(\sigma(t))$ where $\sigma:[0,T] \to [0,T]$.
 Assume $x'$ is also admissible.
 Then, being abelian: